 It’s become almost an annual tradition – visiting Botanica’s Illuminations.
 I’m not sure how old the boys were when we first went, but they could not have been more than four or five years old.
 Scroll down to the end to see why the first year was more than memorable.

 I always love lights, so I do enjoy this holiday activity.
 My mom buys the tickets and we spend two hours walking around.
+It’s always tricky to find a time when the weather cooperates.
+Tonight was decent weather!

 This year, some rode the carousel because when your mother-in-law/grandma asks you to ride the carousel, you do.